AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-a-taxonomy.md

 For example, Campaign can be an operational record type.
 The following are taxonomies which capture attributes about the Campaign record type: Region, Audience, Country.

-For more information about Maestro record types, see [Overview of Adobe Maestro record types](../maestro/overview-of-record-types-and-taxonomies.md)
+For more information about Maestro record types, see [Overview of record types and taxonomies](../architecture-and-fields/overview-of-record-types-and-taxonomies.md).

 ## Access requirements